corporate events - private party comedy team building workshops south florida miami beach aventura biscayne

 September 30, 2005 - THEY are Featured in the Miami Herald

 THEY improv was featured in an article by Brett O'Bourke profiling the South Florida improv scene in the Miami Herald.
-If you would like to view the whole article, click here for the Miami Herald.
-A subscription may be required.

 Tropical Life - Let's Go